Fit as a Mama Bear

 Can I use chocolate protein powder in place of collagen?

-Unfortunately no. Protein powder (especially vegan protein powder) absorbs liquid naturally.
+You may be able to use whey protein or some beef-based protein powders in place of collagen powder.
+However, protein powder (especially vegan protein powder) absorbs liquid naturally.
 Thus, using protein powder will change the texture of the easy gluten-free brownies and most likely leave them too dense, dry, and thick.

-MMore Healthy Recipes You’ll Love
+More Healthy Protein Recipes You'll Love

 Dairy-free chocolate brownies drizzled with chocolate sauce on brown parchment paper with chocolate chips around them and a glass of milk with a blue linen to the side

-Chocolate Protein Brownies Recipe
+Chocolate Protein Brownies (Gluten-Free)

-5 from 40 votes
+5 from 9 votes

 Print Recipe Pin Recipe

-Prep Time 5 mins
+Prep Time 5 minutes mins

-Cook Time 25 mins
+Cook Time 25 minutes mins

-Cooling time 30 mins
+Cooling time 30 minutes mins

-Total Time 30 mins
+Total Time 30 minutes mins

 Course Dessert, Snack